 Also, they have started to introduce what Titles are, question marks, and quotations, and “The end”.
 I like that as we go, all the words are sounds they know.
 Here’s a sample of what he’s reading from lesson 54 (all lowercase still): the girl said, “can I have a pot for a little fish?” the man said, “this is a pot for a little fish.” the girl said, “i will take this pot home with me.”

 Here’s a peak at what your child will be reading by lesson 58

 Related Post: Preschool Treasure Hunt for teaching prepositions

 Update to lesson 70

-He is sounding out longer words like “sitting”, “fishing”, “swimming”, “inside”, and “under” to name a few.
+- There are longer words like “sitting”, “fishing”, “swimming”, “inside”, and “under” to name a few.

-He knows when to say a hard sounding vowel vs soft vowel because of the symbol on the word still.
+- He knows when to say a hard sounding vowel vs soft vowel because of the symbol on the word still.
 For example the word “gave” has a line over the a, but the word “sat” does not.

 I’ve found it is super important to follow the book in asking him the questions about each story when we read it, or he can tend to not comprehend all the sentences.

 When he tries just guessing words, we either take a break or I’ll help him with the first sound as a clue.